ILIAS Solutions is developing an Intelligent Health and Usage Monitoring System.

 The odds of that scenario playing out multiply exponentially when you are, for example, taking a squadron of F-16’s to the Middle East.
 That’s exactly the type of operation the Belgium Air Component is undertaking right now.
 The unit is operating out of Jordan, and to make the mission a success, they need to send more than just planes and pilots.

-“We sent what we call ‘fly-away kits’ with tooling, spare parts, et cetera,” says De Varé.
+“We send what we call ‘fly-away kits’ with tooling, spare parts, et cetera,” says De Varé.
 “We also need to deploy ground support equipment, and airfield equipment.
 All that is managed in ILIAS.”

 “A lot of people are talking and the thing they are talking about should represent the same information,” according to Corstens.
-“Everyone has their truth but it’s not always the same as everyone else’s view of things.
-And if they interpret a certain element of information, and someone else looking at that same information interprets it differently, then you get a little bit fuzzy.”
+“Everyone has their truth, but it’s not always the same as everyone else’s view of things.
+And if they interpret a certain element of information, and someone else looking at that same information interprets it differently, then it gets a little bit fuzzy.”